Robo-Educa/back_auth/README.md

 ## 💪 History of Social Impact

-Since 2018, when we were only using LEDs, batteries, and resistors, we have impacted hundreds of children in various impoverished communities in the city of Salvador, Bahia - Brazil.
+Since 2018, when we were only using LEDs, batteries, and resistors, we have impacted hundreds of children in various impoverished communities in the city of **Salvador, Bahia - Brazil**.

 The mastermind behind this project, [Carlos Sales](https://drive.google.com/file/d/1KPPJQhNn_YsWYK6qllP6muns6WlSRyM1/view?usp=sharing), is a black man from a peripheral area who graduated in Data Science and Systems Developer.
 He tells a little about his story in the documentary [C0d3rs Championship](https://www.primevideo.com/detail/0GS98CG03BVM7C224YK7KIWXOJ) available on Amazon Prime Video.